RiffleSystems/riffle-website/src/pages/essays/prelude.md

 <br /><br />
 This is also related to cloud reactive datastores like <a href="https://firebase.google.com/">Firebase</a> and <a href="https://www.meteor.com/">Meteor</a>, but storing data on-device rather than on a server enables fundamentally different usage patterns.
 </Aside>
-Reactive queries can also depend on each other, and the system will decide on an efficient execution order and ensure data remains correctly updated.
-The UI is now guaranteed to accurately reflect the latest contents of the database at all times.
+Reactive queries can also depend on each other, and the system will decide on an efficient execution order and ensure data remains updated.
+The UI is guaranteed accurately reflect the database's contents, without the developer needing to manage side effects.
 </p>

 <figure>